Yael-Kalach/news-explorer-api/README.md

 # news-explorer-api
-The backend part of the final project
+This repository contains the full API of the final project that features user authorization and user registration and handles cards and users.

+www.yaelkalach.students.nomoredomainssbs.ru